 The Elephant Sanctuary in Tennessee provides elephants retired from entertainment and exhibition with herd, home, and individualized veterinary and husbandry care for life.
 Elephants that have lived their lives in captivity have an opportunity at The Sanctuary to live in an expansive habitat that allows for a range of natural behaviors.
-Many of the elephants suffer long-term health and behavioral issues common to elephants that have spent their lives performing, such as tuberculosis, osteomyelitis, obesity, arthritis, aggression and captivity-associated stress.
+Many of the elephants suffer long-term health and complex behavioral issues common to elephants that have spent their lives in captivity, such as tuberculosis, osteomyelitis, obesity, arthritis, and aggression.
 Because elephants have complex physical and social needs, successful outcomes are measured not only by the elephant’s physical health, but also their social, behavioral and psychological well-being.

 As a true sanctuary, The Elephant Sanctuary in Tennessee is closed to the public.
-The best way to see the elephants is by watching Elecams, live streams of the habitat that can be viewed on this site.
+The best way to see the elephants is by live-streaming EleCams, which can be viewed on this site.

 Education is a very important part of The Sanctuary’s mission.
-Through Distance Learning, The Sanctuary has taught thousands of school children across the country a respect for wildlife while learning about the crisis facing Asian and African elephants in captivity and in the wild.
+Through Distance Learning, The Sanctuary teaches hundreds of school and community groups around the world a respect for wildlife while learning about the crisis facing Asian and African elephants in captivity and in the wild.

 In the wild, elephants are migratory, walking miles each day.
 They form intricate family structures and grieve for their dead in a more-than-instinctive way.
 They show humor and express compassion.
-The reality of their lives in captivity is that many are in chains for 18 hours a day and controlled by fear and intimidation.
 The Elephant Sanctuary’s mission is to give elephants the freedom they deserve.

-The Sanctuary is a 501(c)(3) non-profit and is accredited by The Global Federation of Animal Sanctuaries, and is licensed by the U.S. Department of Agriculture and the Tennessee Wildlife Resources Agency.
+The Sanctuary is a 501(c)(3) non-profit and is accredited by The Global Federation of Animal Sanctuaries, certified by the Association of Zoos & Aquariums and is licensed by the U.S. Department of Agriculture and the Tennessee Wildlife Resources Agency.